dfparker2002/osgi-service-monitor/README.md

     public SubscriptionDefinition getSubscriptionDefinition();
 }
 ```
-Tracked per ServiceMonitor, the ServiceMonitorManager stores ServiceMonitorResponses from the monitors it polls.
+Tracked per `ServiceMonitor`, the `ServiceMonitorManager` stores `ServiceMonitorResponses` from the monitors it polls.
 Most importantly, the manager stores details such as:

 1. The time the ServiceMonitor began its poll
 2. The process time for the ServiceMonitor in milliseconds
 3. The exception stack trace if an exception occurred

-After the max sequential unsuccesful polls is reached for a given ServiceMonitor, the relevant NotificationDeliveryAgents are notified.
-Polling for ServiceMonitors which are "in a state of alarm" is suspended until the alarm has been cleared.
+After the max sequential unsuccesful polls is reached for a given `ServiceMonitor`, the relevant `NotificationDeliveryAgent`s are notified.
+Polling for `ServiceMonitor`s which are "in a state of alarm" is suspended until the alarm has been cleared.

-Presently, to clear an alarm an engineer must invoke the ServiceMonitorManager.resetAllAlarms() or ServiceMonitorManager.resetAlarm(String monitorName).
+Presently, to clear an alarm an engineer must invoke the `ServiceMonitorManager.resetAllAlarms()` or `ServiceMonitorManager.resetAlarm(String monitorName)`.
 For ease, these signatures are also available on the provided JMX MBean.
 The MBean also provides a quick birdseye view of the

 1. List of monitors
 2. List of delivery agents